wonderkiln/lockstep.io/README.md

 A drop in Unity and NodeJS, Socket.IO based "Lockstep" implementation to support rapid development of online games in Unity.

+**This open source project is still in very early alpha development and is by no means to be considered production ready despite it's current usability!
+Security, scalability and stability are less of a present development concern than the ease of use to the average game developer with little or no extra boilerplate involved.**

 #### Quick Start: Connecting NodeJS and Unity

 1. Install NodeJS from https://nodejs.org/ if you don't already have the latest version.